Pass The Butter Please..

 Eight of the workers contracted Bronchiolitis Obliterans, also known as ‘Popcorn Lung’, which is a severe, irreversible condition that scars the lung sacs.
 It was thought, though never proven, that powdered Diacetyl was the cause.

 There are two things worth noting about this case.
 Firstly, the diacetyl they were exposed to was, in fact, a powdered form, and workers were breathing this for 8 hours a day for many years.
 Secondly, there were a number of other substances that they were exposed to.
-No conclusive evidence was ever presented that linked diacetyl to this condition.
+No conclusive evidence was ever presented that proved diacetyl was the cause of this condition.

 Regardless of this fact, many opposed to vaping used this case as ammunition, in an attempt to both demonise and steer smokers away from a viable cessation method.